Things to Do in Armenia in June

 What's happening during your visit

-The Cascade Complex steps and upper terrace host Armenia’s best outdoor wine festival—no gates, no tickets, just long June evenings filled with good food, live bands, and winemakers who pour their own bottles.
+The Cascade Complex steps and upper terrace host Armenia's best outdoor wine festival, no gates, no tickets, just long June evenings filled with good food, live bands, and winemakers who pour their own bottles.
 They focus on the Areni grape and the growing crowd of producers using qvevri, the same clay amphorae method found in the Areni-1 cave site dated to 4100 BCE nearby.
-It is less a formal event than a gathering that swells and shrinks across three to four nights; the terrace is a natural amphitheater with the city below and Mount Ararat looming south on clear days.
+It is less a formal event than a gathering that swells and shrinks across three to four nights.
+The terrace is a natural amphitheater with the city below and Mount Ararat looming south on clear days.
 This is the kind of direct access you can't find at scale in older wine-tourism markets.
-Dates slide each year—check with your hotel or scan local listings a week before you land.
+Dates slide each year, check with your hotel or scan local listings a week before you land.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid